 - To care for sick or injured immediate family members.

 Keep in mind that the FMLA requires you to provide unpaid leave.
-As an employer, you have the opportunity to go above and beyond with your leave benefits, and therefore you can offer people paid time off for many of the types of leave packed into the Act.
+As an employer, you have the opportunity to go above and beyond with your leave benefits and offer people paid time off for many of the types of leave covered by the FMLA.
 Sadly, a lot of employees don’t take the time off because they can’t afford to say goodbye to their paychecks for such a wide window of time.
 That’s why the majority of employers provide some sort of paid time off in addition to the flat amount of time that the FMLA mandates.

 Does the FMLA apply to my company?